-This life zone occurs above about 11,000 feet and is characterized by a short growing season resulting in low-growing plant life.
-Animals that use this zone include American pika (Ochotona princeps), yellowbellied marmot (Marmota flaviventris), and bighorn sheep.
+This life zone occurs above about 11,000 feet and is characterized by a very short growing season resulting in low-growing plant life.
+Animals that utilize this zone include American pikas (Ochotona princeps), yellow-bellied marmots (Marmota flaviventris), and bighorn sheep.
 Elk and mule deer may be seen along the forested periphery of this zone.
-During summer months, the golden eagle (Aquila chrysaetos), a variety of hawks, and the white-throated swift (Aeronautes saxatalis) may be observed flying over, while the horned lark (Eremophila alpestris) and white-tailed ptarmigan (Lagopus leucurus) may be observed nesting and foraging on the alpine tundra.
+During summer months, golden eagles (Aquila chrysaetos), a variety of hawks, and whitethroated swifts (Aeronautes saxatalis) may be observed flying over, while horned larks (Eremophila alpestris) and white ptarmigan (Lagopus leucurus) may be observed nesting and foraging on the alpine tundra.

-Summary: Wildlife
+Summary-Wildlife

-Wildlife that may be differentially affected by the proposed alternatives and include migratory birds and ungulates (mule deer, elk, and bighorn sheep).
-Migratory bird species associated with wetlands habitats are collectively considered as wetlandsassociated species under "Colorado State-Listed Species and Wildlife" in chapter four because alterations of current hydrologic regimes may impact these species.
-Management of elk numbers may vary under the different alternatives, having different consequences for mule deer and bighorn sheep numbers and herd health; therefore, these species are considered jointly as an impact topic in chapter four.
+Wildlife that may be differentially affected by the proposed alternatives include migratory birds and ungulates (mule deer, elk, and bighorn sheep).
+Migratory bird species associated with wetlands habitats are collectively considered as wetlandsassociated species under "Colorado State-Listed Species and Wildlife" in chapter 4 because alterations of current hydrologic regimes may impact these species.
+Management of elk numbers may vary under the different alternatives, having different consequences for mule deer and bighorn sheep numbers and herd health; therefore, these species are considered jointly as an impact topic in chapter 4.
 Finally, the action alternatives differ with regard to the presence of leashed dogs within the preserve.
-As these differences may have varying impacts on bighorn sheep, bighorn sheep will be considered as an impact topic in chapter four.
+As these differences may have varying impacts on bighorn sheep, bighorn sheep will be considered as an impact topic in chapter 4.